Disneyland Hotel Review: Is It Worth The Price?

 The room was a nice size and never felt cramped with ample storage space and robes you can enjoy.
 Remember you can take home the slippers!
 The mini-fridge has complimentary soft drinks and most importantly, the beds were super cosy and soft, on par with the Disney Cruise Line beds for comparison.
 There's even a pillow menu!

-Disneyland Hotel Pillow Menu
+Disneyland Hotel pillow menu

 There are lots of Disney touches including artwork on the walls.
 As you can see we had Raya art in ours.
 There's also a beautiful Tangled-themed mirror on the desk in the corner and a super fancy coffee station.

-Disneyland Hotel Coffee
+Disneyland Hotel in-room coffee station

 As you can see our room is not the standard shape and layout, partially because it's a king room and also because it's one of the end corner rooms.
-We had no view here, the room just looked out onto a mountain of mud, but didn't bother us.
+We had no view here, the room just looked out onto a mountain of mud, but it didn't bother us.

 Disneyland Hotel Video Walk-Through